 I have said the good fathers brew the best beer in the kingdom.
 Taste it, and you will prefer it by far to the rich faro of the capital, to the barley beer of the region which is always somewhat vinegary, to the bland and insipid beer of Louvain, and even to the beer of Diest which advised drinkers consider equal to the heady lambic of the capital.

-Louvain had two types of beer (at least) and the one Podesta mentioned was clearly the “blanche” – a wheated style not dissimilar probably to the Hoegaarden type you can buy at many bars around the world today.
+Louvain had two types of beer (at least) and the one Podesta mentioned was clearly the “blanche” – a wheated style not dissimilar probably to the Hoegaarden type you can buy around the world today.
 I agree with Podesta that a blanche can be bland – it was considered mostly a summer refresher in the 1800s, not a cold weather drink.
 Louvain white may have tasted like Blanche de Chambly in Quebec, or Anchor Brewery’s wheated beer.

 Podesta places Diest beer higher on the scale, with Brussels lambic, and the reason is evidently strength.
 These could attain 6% abv, maybe a bit more.
 Diest beer was rich-tasting – one source says “thick and sweet”, and could be sweet-sour as well.
 Diest used a lot of wheat in the mash, which probably gave it a sharp edge.
 A modern dark weizen of Germany, if you added a dollop of sugar, might approximate what Diest was.